vitessio/website/content/en/docs/user-guides/configuration-basic/monitoring.md

   },
 ```

 Kills reports the queries, transactions and reserved connections killed by vttablet due to timeout.
-It’s a very important variable to look at during outages.
+It is a very important variable to look at during incidents.

 #### TransactionPool\* and FoundRowsPool\*